rsksmart/devportal/docs/04-resources/09-Airdrop/template-repository.md

 description: "The repository consists of multiple smart contracts that work around a core logic contract called AirdropManager.sol which manages the logic for the different airdrops inside.Each contract has a specific role, and they interact with one another to manage airdrops effectively."
 ---

-The repository consists of multiple smart contracts that work around a core logic contract called AirdropManager.sol which manages the logic for the different airdrops inside.Each contract has a specific role, and they interact with one another to manage airdrops effectively.
+This repository contains multiple smart contracts designed to facilitate and manage airdrops efficiently.
+At the center of the codebase is `AirdropManager.sol`, the core logic contract responsible for handling various airdrop functions.

+Each supporting contract is assigned a distinct role, working in together with `AirdropManager.sol` to coordinate and execute airdrop processes smoothly.
+The following sections provide a detailed breakdown of the codebase.

 <Accordion>
   <Accordion.Item eventKey="0">